Publish a compression program comp9.exe that outputs archive9.exe given input enwik9.

 Total size is measured as S := length(comp9.exe/zip)+length(archive9.exe).

 Programs must be Windows or Linux (x86 32bit or 64bit) executables.

 Programs must run without input from other sources (files, network,

 dictionaries, etc.) under Windows or Linux without additional

 installations.
 Use of standard libraries as for file I/O are allowed.

-Resource restrictions for the (de)compressor are the same as for the
+Resource restrictions for all executables are the same.

 If your contribution violates some of the rules, you may still be